fabrialberio/PinApp/README.md

 ## Known issues
 Due to the limitations of the Flatpak sandbox, not all .desktop files are visible by default.
 It is still possible to open the files individually.
+This could be solved by using a different packaging format, and contributions are welcome.

+The app has ben rewritten, and some translations are no longer complete.
+Any help with that is greatly appreciated.